sts10/compound-passphrase-list-safety-checker/readme.markdown

 Initially I wanted to make sure that no two words in [the EFF's long diceware word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) could be combined to make another word on the list.
 The tool here is generalized to check any such word list.

+## Newer version

+[A newer version of this program is available](https://github.com/sts10/csafe).
+Informally, it is much slower than this program, but it should preserve more words when creating a compound-safe version of the inputted word list.

 ## Disclosures

 I am not a professional researcher or statistician, and frankly I'm pretty fuzzy on some of this math.
 This code/theory/explanation could be very wrong (but hopefully not harmful?).
 If you think it could be wrong or harmful, please create an issue!